José Enrique de la Peña: Alamo memoirs

 While in prison, de la Peña wrote an article about some of his experiences fighting in Texas.

 If those in the cultured countries name us savages and assassins, none more than general Santa Anna has given an occasion to this.
 In the Alamo he ordered the murder of a few unfortunates who had survived the catastrophe, and whom general Castrillón presented imploring his mercy.
 Among those had been a man who pertained to the natural sciences, whose love of it had conducted him to Texas, and who locked himself up in the Alamo not believing it safe by his quality of foreigner, when general Santa Anna surprised [San Antonio].

 This article contained de la Peña's first mention of the execution of Texian survivors at the Alamo, but did not mention names of any of those executed and did not claim that de la Peña was an eyewitness.
 The article was never published and the original copies have been lost.
 Although a reprint survives, because of the lack of publication it is difficult to determine the authenticity of the documents.

-In 1955, Jesús Sanchez Garza published a book called La Rebellion de Texas—Manuscrito Inedito de 1836 por un Ofical de Santa Anna purporting to be de la Peña's memoirs.
+In 1955, Jesús Sanchez Garza published a book called La Rebelion de Texas—Manuscrito Inedito de 1836 por un Ofical de Santa Anna purporting to be de la Peña's memoirs.
 Inedito means "unpublished" in Spanish, meaning that this was the first time the memoirs were publicly available.
 Garza self-published the book, which included the diary, 40 pages of introductory material on de la Peña and an additional 90 pages of supporting documents, including the only known copy of the article de la Peña wrote from prison.
 The book had little impact on historical research into the Alamo as it had only a limited printing in Spanish in Mexico, and many researchers did not know it existed.
 In 1975 the Texas A&M University Press published an English translation of the book, called With Santa Anna in Texas: A Personal Narrative of the Revolution.
 The English publication caused a scandal within the United States as it asserted that Crockett did not die in battle.
 Because the original book was self-published, no editor or publisher ever vetted its authenticity.
 Garza never explained how he gained custody of the documents or where they were stored after de la Peña's death.